 *CaPPP is constituted as an Unincorporated Association governed by a committee elected by its members at our AGM.
 CaPPP was formed by a group of counsellors and psychotherapists in 2001.

 The object of the Association is to provide a forum for counsellors and psychotherapists from a range of theoretical disciplines, who are working in private practice in the South West of England, to develop a supportive professional network and to promote their professional development.

 CaPPP does not act as a referral agency for clients seeking a counsellor or psychotherapist.
-Anyone seeking a practitioner is advised to access the list of those registered with the following agencies:
+Anyone seeking a practitioner is advised to access the list of those registered with the following professional bodies: